+03

-Knez Mihailova Street Knez Mihailova Street in the city centre is not only a shopping zone, but also the guardian of the city's identity, with a series of important buildings, each of which carries a part of Belgrade's story.
+Knez Mihailova Street

+Knez Mihailova Street in the city centre is not only a shopping zone, but also the guardian of the city's identity, with a series of important buildings, each of which carries a part of Belgrade's story.
 The central pedestrian zone and the surrounding streets are full of restaurants, cafes, galleries and boutiques, with musicians and street performers completing the fantastic atmosphere.
-04

-O1 Avala tower

-O2 Sava river

-O3 Knez Mihailova street

-O4 Kalemegdan

-O5 Victor monument

-Temple of Saint Sava

-On the Vračar plateau stands one of the largest Orthodox churches in the world.
+01 Avala tower 02 Sava river 03 Knez Mihailova street 04 Kalemegdan 05 Victor monument Temple of Saint Sava On the Vračar plateau stands one of the largest Orthodox churches in the world.
 Dedicated to the founder of the Serbian Orthodox Church, Saint Sava Cathedral is built in the Serbo-Byzantine style and can accommodate more than 10,000 visitors at one time.
 Inside the temple, a grand mosaic of almost 15,000 square metres leaves a special impression.

-Kosančićev venac Soak up the charm and unique ambience in the oldest preserved area of the city.
-In this former administrative, spiritual and economic centre of the renewed Serbian state, in leafy streets lined with traditional Balkan architecture and European styles of the 19th and 20th centuries, you can find St. Michael's Orthodox Church, the Residence of Princess Ljubica, the Museum of Applied Arts and the "?" traditional tavern.
 New Belgrade It is fascinating how many layers, attractions and history a place called "New" can contain.
 After the Second World War, the left bank of the Sava gave rise to a new urban area inspired by the spirit of Le Corbusier and ideas of modernity and "Esprit Nouveau", that faithfully reflected the aesthetics and values of this new epoch.
-The Palace of Serbia, the "Sava" Congress Centre, the Museum of Contemporary Art and the "Belgrade Štark Arena" sports arena are prime examples of monumental buildings in New Belgrade.
+The Palace of Serbia, the "Sava" Congress Centre, the Museum of Contemporary Art and the "Belgrade Arena" sports arena are prime examples of monumental buildings in New Belgrade.
 In the last few decades, this part of the city has further transformed into a modern business district buzzing with cutting edge hotels, shopping malls and office buildings.